 Carrington had a large tumor on his left kidney.
 "It was just quietly eating away at my kidney and I had no idea," says Carrington.
 "I am so grateful we found it and were able to do something about it."

-After the discovery of the tumor, Carrington was sent to Henry Ford Hospital to see Craig Rogers, M.D., director of renal surgery, Henry Ford Hospital and director of urologic oncology, Henry Ford West Bloomfield Hospital.
+After the discovery of the tumor, Carrington was sent to Henry Ford Hospital to see Craig Rogers, M.D., Chair, Department of Urology.
 Rogers specializes in robotic surgery for kidney, prostate and adrenal cancer.